arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-2.md

 composition is, why you want your parsers to be *composable* and what Applicative Functors and Monads have to do with all of this.

-## What's the fuss about composition?
+## What's The Fuss About Composition?
-Your esoteric language will be so popular that you'll use its success to design a new groundbreaking serialization format to finally eradicate JSON and YAML.
+You want your esoteric language to support a new groundbreaking serialization format, surely destined to eradicate JSON and YAML.
 It will let developers express a record as:

 ```
 inst Person